flop2106/Java_Data_Pipeline/README.md

 - **Git:**
   To clone and manage the repository.

+- **IMPOTANT FOR MODULARITY:**
+  Copy and paste the zip files downloaded for JDK, Maven and Node.js to /tools

 ## Running the Application

 ### Development Mode
 Option 1:
   Run Python_Orchestration_Pipeline.bat to automate the applications startups.
-  Or
+It will install Maven, Java and Or
 Option 2:
 1. **Run the Front End:**